This guide will give you a complete understanding of Florida medical malpractice laws. You will learn about:

 - How long you have to file a lawsuit

 You will also gain an understanding of the different types of medical malpractice cases.
 Most importantly, after reading this guide, it will be clear that medical malpractice law can be very complicated.
-No one should ever pursue a claim against a healthcare provider in Florida without an experienced medical malpractice lawyer.
+No one should ever pursue a claim against a healthcare provider in Florida without an experienced medical malpractice attorney.

 What Is Medical Malpractice?